jigpu/linuxwacom-wiki-archive/wiki/Distribution_Specific_Linuxwacom_Installation.md

 For the present, you must take care of the following things:

-`  1.
-If you plug in the tablet again, the corresponding driver is not informed `

-of this, thus you must restart the X server.
+1. If you plug in the tablet again, the corresponding driver is not informed of this, thus you must restart the X server.

-`  2.
-If the tablet is plugged when you reboot, and you have an USB mouse, maybe `

-the /dev/input address of this mouse is not the same as the previous time.
+2. If the tablet is plugged when you reboot, and you have an USB mouse, maybe the /dev/input address of this mouse is not the same as the previous time.
 Thus you will have to change this in your XF86Config-4 file.

-`  3.
-If you use GDM or KDM or XDM, you should plug in the tablet after rebooting, `
+3. If you use GDM or KDM or XDM, you should plug in the tablet after rebooting, but before the X server starts, which is somewhat difficult!

-but before the X server starts, which is somewhat difficult!
-Thus you will be forced to restart the X server, i.e. kill it (Ctrl+Alt+Backspace) and not simply logging out.
+Thus you will be forced to restart the X server, i.e. kill it Ctrl+Alt+Backspace) and not simply logging out.

 **Final remarks**

-`     I would like to thank all persons who helped me, on the LinuxWacom or the `

-Gimp-user discussion lists, especially Carol Spears, Karine Delvare, Ping Cheng, and Ron.
+I would like to thank all persons who helped me, on the LinuxWacom or the Gimp-user discussion lists, especially Carol Spears, Karine Delvare, Ping Cheng, and Ron.

 Building wacom driver On Fedora 13